Comparing Badger Meter (NYSE:BMI) and Vontier (NYSE:VNT)

 |2.25

-Badger Meter currently has a consensus target price of $67.25, indicating a potential downside of 36.63%.
-Vontier has a consensus target price of $40.25, indicating a potential upside of 18.63%.
-Given Vontier’s stronger consensus rating and higher possible upside, analysts clearly believe Vontier is more favorable than Badger Meter.
+Vontier presently has a consensus price target of $40.25, indicating a potential upside of 18.00%.
+Badger Meter has a consensus price target of $67.25, indicating a potential downside of 37.43%.
+Given Vontier’s stronger consensus rating and higher probable upside, equities analysts plainly believe Vontier is more favorable than Badger Meter.

 Summary